Audio 1. WELCOME. LA BLANCA LOOKOUT.

 Audio 18.
 THE RAVINES OF CURTAINS

-Before enjoying this stop, we want to advise you to be very careful and not to get near the edges of the ravine.
+Before enjoying this stop with the audioguide, we want to advise you to be very careful and not to get near the edges of the ravine.

 The ravines are elements of Bardenas landscape that have their own life: life that is born, grows, reproduces and dies in another ravine, or in the Ebro River.
 It is a very dynamic and changing model, owing mainly to the process of water erosion.
 Studies show that nearly one hundred tons of material per hectare are eroded each year.